 - Now if you open that particular tab, you will be greeted with the Aw, Snap!
 Something went wrong while displaying this webpage error message.
 Don’t worry, you can always click on the Refresh button at the top to get back to your page.

-Now you can browse with your Google Chrome with even a 100 tabs open and not compromising the memory performance even by a bit.
+Now you can browse with your Google Chrome with even a 100 tabs open and not compromise the memory performance even by a bit.
 Hope you found the article useful.